yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/dashboard/create-user-groups.md

 {{< note success >}}
 **Note**

-You can now create your own custom permissions using the [Additional Permissions API](/docs/tyk-dashboard-api/org/permissions/)
+You can now create your own custom permissions using the [Additional Permissions API](/docs/tyk-dashboard-api/org/permissions/) or by updating, [`security.additional_permissions`](/docs/tyk-dashboard/open-policy-agent/#configuration) map, in the Tyk Dashboard config.
 {{< /note >}}